Section 3304.15 | Opportunities for Ohioans with disabilities agency; appointment of executive director; authority.

 (7) Establish research and demonstration projects;

-(8) Accept, hold, invest, reinvest, or otherwise use gifts to further vocational rehabilitation services;
+(8) Accept, hold, invest, reinvest, or otherwise use gifts to further vocational rehabilitation;

-(a) Establish and manage small business entities owned or operated by individuals who are blind;
+(a) Establish and manage small business entities owned or operated by visually impaired persons;

 (b) Purchase insurance;